alanmlewis/ml-workshop/README.rst

 Windows Users
 =============

 Like many specialised software packages, the tools we will use for the workshop are not available on Windows.
-Therefore, users who use have three options:
+Therefore, users who use Windows have three options:

 #.
 The first and best option is to log into a UNIX machine you have access to through your institution and complete the preparation steps listed below.